-Confused about the difference between translation and interpretation?
-This article explains everything you need to know.
+Confused about the difference between Translation and Interpretation?
+In what ways is a translator different from an interpreter?
+This article explains everything you need to know in simple terms.

 Everybody knows what translators do.
 It’s a well known profession, the basic concept behind it is no secret to the general public.